SysKitTeam/docs-spdockit/product-updates/spdockit710-release-note.md

 * If you are not using the service, you will no longer be prompted for service account credentials when upgrading to a new version.
 * Fixed an issue where some reports would crash if there was a recursive group on the site.
 * Fixed an issue affecting those not having local admin privileges on an SQL server when loading SQL Server reports.
 * Fixed an issue where some reports would not show data properly due to SharePoint having a localized language pack.
-Affected reports were List of Site Visitors, Feature Usage by Edition, Site Collection Features, Web Application Features , and Subsite Features.
+Affected reports were List of Site Visitors, Feature Usage by Edition, Site Collection Features, Web Application Features, and Subsite Features.
 * Fixed an issue where WMI hang would cause the load to never finish.
 * Fixed an issue with sending an automatic subscription if the snapshot was saved locally to a disk.

-Articles
+## Articles

 * We updated our help and best practice articles; more precisely, [TempDB Files Configuration](http://docs.syskit.com/bp/v1/databases/tempdb/files-configuration/) and [Object Cache User Accounts](http://docs.syskit.com/bp/v1/web-applications/caching/object-cache-user-accounts/).
-* There is an issue with the UPA load if the audience compilation job is in progress while loading, so we have written a known issue article.
-LINK
+* There is an issue with the UPA load if the audience compilation job is in progress while loading, so we have written a known issue [article](#internal/known-issues/spdockit-reporting-upa-changes.md).
 * When loading, some users receive the error, “The RPC server is unavailable.”
-There is now an [article](#internal/known-issues/spdockit-reporting-upa-changes.md)(https://docs.syskit.com/spdockit/v7/faq/troubleshooting/rpc-server-unavailable/) to help you troubleshoot.
+There is now an [article](https://docs.syskit.com/spdockit/v7/faq/troubleshooting/rpc-server-unavailable/) to help you troubleshoot.